Stained concrete floors are beautiful! But many DIY’ers, including myself, have wondered can wood stain be used on concrete?

 If you like this post, please follow my DIY Projects board on Pinterest for more great tips from myself and top DIY experts!

-Of course in the day and age we unfortunately live in I have to add the following: I am not a general contractor or professional concrete stainer.
-This post walks you though the steps I took in staining concrete in my house.
+Of course in the day and age we, unfortunately, live in I have to add the following: I am not a general contractor or professional concrete stainer.
+This post walks you through the steps I took in staining concrete in my house.
 Your results could differ.
 Please consult a professional if you need to.

 Middle Class Dad is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, I may earn a small commission from qualifying purchases if you click to Amazon from my site and choose to make a purchase.
 This is no way increases the cost to you.